TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 55/Psalms 55.16.md

 ---

-As for me, I will call upon God; And Jehovah will save me.
+As for me, I will call on God.
+Yahweh will save me.